puppeteer/puppeteer/website/versioned_docs/version-21.4.1/troubleshooting.md

 ## `Cannot find module 'puppeteer-core/internal/...'`

-This can occur is your Node.js version is lower than 14 or you are using a custom resolver (such as [`jest-resolve`](https://www.npmjs.com/package/jest-resolve)).
+This can occur if your Node.js version is lower than 14 or you are using a custom resolver (such as [`jest-resolve`](https://www.npmjs.com/package/jest-resolve)).
 For the former, we do not support deprecated versions of Node.js.
 For the latter, usually